Jimena Castillo Aguerre

 She worked for several years in the School of Economics, Universidad de la Republica, as a research and teaching assistant.
 In 2019, she worked as an advisor to the Dean of the School in budget and planning.

 She collaborates with two Uruguayan newspapers, La Diaria and Brecha.
 She wrote articles about financialisation, the financial system, public-private partnerships, progressive taxes, and child poverty.

 Young Scholars Initiative (Keynesian, Financial Stability and Latin America groups)

-Macroeconomic Theory and Policy, Financialisation, Development Economics, International Economics and Emerging countries.
+Macroeconomic Theory and Policy, Financialisation, Development Economics, Structuralism.